 Start At Tuttomondo Mural By Keith Haring

 Begin your day at the colorful Tuttomondo mural by Keith Haring.
 It was painted in 1989 on the exterior wall of the Church of Sant’Antonio Abate.
-This massive 180-square-meter explosion of vibrant colors represents “All the World” and tells stories of harmony and peace in the world.
+It is a fun and vibrant mural that represents “All the World” and according to VisitTuscany.com tells stories of harmony and peace in the world.

 Palazzo Blu

-After admiring the mural, head to Palazzo Blu to immerse yourself in some incredible art.
+If you are an art lover, head to Palazzo Blu to immerse yourself in some incredible masterpieces.
 This beautifully restored medieval palace houses an impressive collection.

-It includes masterpieces by Benozzo Gozzoli, Orazio and Artemisia Gentileschi, and other renowned artists.
+It includes pieces by Benozzo Gozzoli, Orazio and Artemisia Gentileschi, and other renowned artists.
 Sometimes they will even have temporary exhibits from Picasso or Dalí.

 Chiesa Di Santa Maria Della Spina

 After all that art, take a leisurely walk along the Arno River toward the Chiesa di Santa Maria della Spina.
-This tiny Gothic church sitting right on the riverbank is absolutely magnificent to see.
+I really enjoyed walking next to the Arno River, expect the blazing sun beating down on me.
+Seriously there is no shade!

-Cross the river and walk on the other side of the Arno toward Borgo Stretto.
+- Wander down Borgo Stretto: Cross the river and walk on the other side of the Arno toward Borgo Stretto.
 This pedestrian street is lined with beautiful shops, restaurants and elegant archways that are held up by massive columns.
+A great place to grab a gelato, you are in Italy after all.

-This Pisa Food Tour, starts at 11:30am and guides you to 5 food stops in Pisa.
+- If you aren’t interested in doing a self-guided walking tour, another option would be to take a guided tour of Pisa.
+Since you are in Italy, consider a food tour.
+I found this highly rated Pisa Food Tour.
+It starts at 11:30am and guides you to 5 food stops in Pisa.
 You will enjoy traditional foods, avoid tourist traps and learn from a local food expert.
 A tasty way to visit Pisa and get to know it from a local’s perspective!

 Lunch